 The good thing about this site is you don’t need to create an account to use it.
 Just click the language lab on the main menu and choose your target language on the left to access it.

-- Its method of learning consists only listening, reading and writing.
+Its method of learning consists only of listening, reading and writing.
 No speaking.
 You can try speaking, but there is no way of knowing whether your pronunciation is correct or not.

 In conclusion, this is a good way of acquiring a decent amount of vocabulary if your target is towards that.
 However, there is no way you can be fluent with this program.

 So, what do you think of the free version?
 Have any of you experienced using it?
 Share your thoughts with us below.